missinglink/Insomnia/README.md

 Insomnia Framework beta1

-THIS RELEASE IS STILL IN ACTIVE DEVELOPMENT.
+THIS SOFTWARE IS NO LONGER IN ACTIVE DEVELOPMENT, feel free to fork it and do what you will with it.

 Features
 --------